 Reduced security risk

-Another reason to meet employee demand for BYOD or CYOD?
+BYOD security is another reason to meet employee demand for BYOD or CYOD policy implementation.
 Employees are already using their personal devices at work, whether leadership approves or not.
 Research from Clutch shows that only 40% of employees using personal devices are regulated while they use those devices.

 As with so many trends in technology, not everyone has immediately jumped on the BYOD/CYOD bandwagon, even with all of the advantages that companies stand to gain.

-Lucidchart’s 2019 IT report sheds some light on why companies might still insist on choosing and providing hardware for their employees.
-As part of the survey, professionals reported that some of the biggest challenges related to device policies include:
+Lucidchart’s IT report sheds some light on why companies might still insist on choosing and providing hardware for their employees.
+As part of the survey, professionals reported that some of the biggest BYOD challenges include:

 - Resolving compatibility issues to allow for effective workplace collaboration